Is Your Company Eligible to File AFS in iXBRL format with the CIPC?

 Suppose your company falls in the aforementioned categories but doesn’t submit the AFS in the iXBRL format within the stipulated time.
 In that case, the CIPC assumes that the company is closed or inactive.
 Consequently, CIPC will initiate the deregistration process, which will eradicate your company’s name from the database.
 The legal effect of the deregistration is that the said company will cease to exist.

 Does Your Company Fall Under Any of the Above-mentioned Categories?

 If so, you must adhere to the compliance requirements of the CIPC to avoid deregistration, hefty penalties, and possible legal actions.

-Therefore, as an eligible firm, you need a dependable iXBRL service provider by your side to help you comply with the CIPC’s latest requirements.
+Therefore, as an eligible firm, you need a dependable iXBRL service provider to help you comply with the CIPC’s latest requirements.
 By partnering up with a global leader like DataTracks, you can stay on top of your iXBRL filings by leveraging their quality and error-free services.